Anxiety can feel exhausting.

 The therapeutic approaches for Anxiety

-At Steyaert Counselling, we use a range of evidence-based approaches to treat anxiety.
-Your therapist will choose the ones best suited to you (often a blend of a few).
-Here are some of the main therapy modalities we draw on for anxiety relief:
+At Steyaert Counselling, we use a range of evidence-based approaches to support anxiety.
+Your therapist will recommend an approach, or a blend of approaches, based on your needs, goals, and comfort level.

 Benefits of anxiety therapy